 Sea turtles are fiercely protected in Mexico and Mexican waters, and this pays off for visitors.
-At Akumal, you can swim with huge sea turtles who go there to much on the seagrass.
-You can help let go baby turtles during the summer months around Cancun, Isla Mujeres, and Tulum.
-You can see turtles mating at almost any time of year in the waters around Puerto Escondido, Huatulco and Oaxaca in general.
+At Akumal, you can swim with huge sea turtles who go there to munch on the seagrass.
+You can help let go of baby turtles during the summer months around Cancun, Isla Mujeres, and Tulum.
+You can see turtles mating at almost any time of year in the waters around Puerto Escondido, Huatulco, and Oaxaca in general.
 Because of this, there are a few places that support letting free baby turtles for a small fee in these areas.

 Want to know how you can see turtles nest and hatch in Mexico, read my turtle spotting guide.

 Mexico is a great country to take a road trip in.
-Car rental is super cheap and if you plan to drive from the USA into Mexico, the process is quite simple and straight-forward.
+Car rental is super cheap and if you plan to drive from the USA into Mexico, the process is quite simple and straightforward.
 If you hire a car to do a Yucatan Peninsula road trip around the Riviera Maya and beyond, the roads are flat and easy.
 Coming from the USA you can see the spectacular coastline of Baja California.
 Feeling a bit more adventurous?
 Why not do a Mexico City to Oaxaca road trip to delve right into Central Mexican culture.

 Want to know more about driving in Mexico as well as read about 5 different but equally awesome Mexican road trips?
 Read my Mexico road trip guide.